-Now in his twenty-first year as Mayor of Elizabeth, a diverse city of 124,969 and the fourth largest city in New Jersey, J. Christian Bollwage has created a more efficient city government while sparking $800 million in economic redevelopment which will see the city into the 21st century.
+Now in his twenty-second year as Mayor of Elizabeth, a diverse city of more than 125,000 and the fourth largest city in New Jersey, J. Christian Bollwage has created a more efficient city government while sparking $800 million in economic redevelopment which will see the city into the 21st century.

 This year, Mayor Bollwage announced his vision of the future of Elizabeth, which included “Go-Green” initiatives, collegiate corridor concept, remodeling of Midtown train station, and expansion of economic development, recreation, housing and transportation.
 The Mayor also unveiled a foreclosure assistance program, a Healthy Elizabeth initiative, and new camera surveillance network.

 In past years Mayor Bollwage declared the “Year of the Senior.”
 Advancements for Elizabeth’s senior citizens that year included the creation of 119 new units of affordable senior citizen housing throughout the City.
 Other services such as the “Elizabeth Fix-it” program through which eligible seniors can receive free minor repair work on their homes are geared towards assisting the City’s senior citizens and proved to be a success.
 Mayor Bollwage continues to honor the senior citizens of Elizabeth during the new millennium as he offers assistance through his Office on Aging for various senior programs and concessions and announced plans to build two new senior centers.

 Other past initiatives include, “New Hope for Our Children” which included the creation of an Office on Youth, a Youth Advisory Board and after-school and summer LEAP and SOAR programs.
 His focus on children also resulted in the opening of a new branch of the Elizabeth Public Library and a new children's library located in the Main Branch and the implementation of Project Love, an award-winning curfew program, which combines enforcement with counseling.
-The Mayor continues to offer our children safe and fun recreational alternatives with the creation of two new parks, and additional soccer fields, football fields and basketball courts throughout areas of Elizabeth where they are most needed.
+The Mayor continues to offer our children safe and fun recreational alternatives with the creation of new parks, and additional soccer fields, football fields and basketball courts throughout areas of Elizabeth where they are most needed.